 There are over 12,500 varieties of leafhoppers and planthoppers, that feed on the sap from plants, grass, and trees but most are harmless to the plant.

 The planthopper gets its name because of its resemblance to leaves and other plants of their environment and from the fact that they often hop like a grasshopper.

 By the looks of the photos, you would think they are huge – but they are only about the size of a grain of rice.

 There are a few in the hopper family that are considered large at 0.5 inches.

 The Harm They Can Do

-Generally speaking, the hoppers are in low volume and do not bother plants too much, so it is a huge garden pest for traditional gardeners.
+Generally speaking, the hoppers visit in low volume thus do not bother plants too much.
+The insects are not huge garden pests for traditional gardeners.

 The Proof Is In The Leaves

 Leafhoppers can cause small white spots to appear on the upper part of the leaf surface.